Rickasaurus/Barb/README.markdown

     =)              Is Superset
     (=              Is Subset

+#### Strings and Chars ####

+Strings and chars are a bit odd in Barb in order to avoid escaping in various file formats such as JSON.

+    " "	or ' '		Define String
+    ` `				Define Char

 #### Nested Invocation ####

 In Barb you can invoke the same method or property on a set of objects and then get the result quite easily: